andry-andriamananjara/ePUGAN/README.md

 cd train
 python train.py --exp_name=PU1K_non_uniform --gpu=1 --use_gan --batch_size=12           --dataname=nameofdataset
 ```
 By default, the input is non-uniform.
 If a uniform input is needed, simply add --uniform to the command line.
 The available datasets are `punet`, `pugan`, and `pu1k`.
-For more details, refer to `data/data_loader.py`.
+For more details of dataset, refer to `data/data_loader.py`.

+Below is an example of how to train the ePUGAN model using the `pu1k`  dataset.
+If no specifications are provided for the feature extraction, generator, and discriminator, the model defaults to the original PU-GAN.
 ```
 cd train
-python train.py --exp_name=anyexperiencename     --gpu=1 --use_gan --batch_size=12 --uniform --dataname=nameofdataset
+python train.py --exp_name=anyexperiencename     --gpu=1 --use_gan --batch_size=12 --uniform --dataname=pu1k
 ```

 ## Testing